Swedish Court Finds A$AP Rocky Guilty of Assault

-(STOCKHOLM) — A Swedish court has found the American rapper A$AP Rocky guilty of assault for his role in a June 30 street brawl in Stockholm.
+(STOCKHOLM) — A Swedish court has found A$AP Rocky guilty of assault for his role in a June 30 street brawl in Stockholm.

-The artist, whose real name is Rakim Mayers, earlier pleaded self-defense and said he had tried to avoid a confrontation with two men who he said were persistently following his entourage.
-One of them picked a fight with one of Mayers’ two bodyguards, the rapper told the Stockholm District Court.
+The rapper, whose real name is Rakim Mayers, earlier pleaded self-defense and said he had tried to avoid a confrontation with two men who he said were persistently following his entourage.
+One of them picked a fight with one of his two bodyguards, the rapper told the Stockholm District Court.

 The courts said the defendants “were not in a situation” where they were entitled to self-defense and that they “assaulted the victim by hitting and kicking him.”
 As a result, the three defendants were “convicted of assault and sentenced to conditional sentences.”
 They were also ordered to a pay a total of 12,500 kronor ($1,307) in compensation.
 That means the three face no prison sentence in Sweden unless they commit a similar offense in the country again.